 Which is exactly the reason why the other elders decide to allow the party to leave: there's no way they could punish you without revealing to the entire order that their god has just been bested by impure ones.

 Unless after selecting the enemy to attack and before starting the attack round, you switch out the ammo with a shield.

-The real Disk One Nuke is actually the spell Frost Avalanche, which can be acquired for free (!) on the first island once you reach level 9.
+Another example is the spell Frost Avalanche, which can be acquired for free on the first island.
 This spell freezes every monster and the stronger it is, the longer the freeze lasts and the more damage it does, so if you place all your heroes to the rear row of the combat grid and cast this spell, it is basically impossible for monsters to hurt you.
-Leveling up to 9 is a bit tricky — you need to leave most combat in the first main quest and solve it to acquire Sirri, and then clean up the whole first island to reach level 9, but this takes less than 2 hours of real time, and makes the rest of the game very easy.
+Getting the spell at this point is a bit tricky — you need to leave most combat in the first main quest and solve it to acquire Sira, and then clean up the whole first island for her to reach level 9, but this takes less than 2 hours of real time, and makes the rest of the game very easy.